 Biography

-Eric O. Klineberg, MD, MS, is a Professor and Vice Chair in the Department of Orthopedic Surgery at UTHealth Houston.
-He serves as Chief of Orthopedic Spine Surgery and also holds the Milton “Chip” Routt Endowed Chair of Spinal Surgery.
+Eric O. Klineberg, MD, MS, is a board-certified orthopedic spine surgeon and Professor and Vice Chair in the Department of Orthopedic Surgery at UTHealth Houston.
+He serves as Chief of Orthopedic Spine Surgery and holds the Milton “Chip” Routt Endowed Chair of Spinal Surgery.

-World-renowned in his field, Dr. Klineberg was a Professor and Vice Chair of the Department of Orthopedics, at the University of California, Davis, where he has been for the last 16 years.
-He was also the Chief of the Spine service and the Co-Director of the Spine Center.
-Board-certified by the American Board of Orthopaedic Surgery, Dr. Klineberg clinically cared for complex adult spinal deformity patients at UC Davis and complex pediatric patients at Shriners Hospital for Northern California.
+Prior to joining UTHealth Houston, Dr. Klineberg served for 16 years as Professor and Vice Chair of Orthopedics at the University of California, Davis, where he was Chief of Spine Surgery and Co-Director of the Spine Center.
+He provided complex spine care at UC Davis Medical Center and Shriners Hospitals for Children, Northern California.

 Education